Updated: October 9, 2024

 Here’s a quick overview of how Form I-9 works, the basic compliance requirements and instructions, plus what your employee will need to do to complete theirs.

-A new, more condensed version of Form I-9 is now available for use as of August 1, 2023, according to an announcement from the United States Citizenship and Immigration Services (USCIS).
+Download the new, more condensed version of Form I-9 which was made available for use as of August 1, 2023 according to an announcement from the United States Citizenship and Immigration Services (USCIS).
+Here’s a separate announcement confirming the form with the 8/1/2023 edition date needs to be used moving forward.
 Above is a fillable PDF version of Form I-9 that you can print or download.

 What is Form I-9 used for?